 Other Foods High in Antioxidants

-By following a balanced diet full of fruits, vegetables, and other plant foods, you can greatly boost your antioxidant intake without relying on insufficiently studied supplements.
+By following a balanced diet full of fruits, vegetables, and other plant foods, you can greatly boost your antioxidant intake with food without relying on insufficiently studied supplements.

 Find out the best food sources of antioxidants.